 - It has two preference windows: Appearance and behavior.

-- You can tweak the setting to adjust with your requirement.
+- You can tweak the setting to adjust to your requirement.

 Install Plank Dock